paulmarrington/Decoupler/Assets/Askowl-Decoupler/Documentation/Askowl-Decoupler.md

 ## How much work do I need to do to implement a decoupler?
 ### For an already written decoupled package
+#### If it comes with a controller or *prefab*
 1. Create an empty gameObject in the first scene of your game
-2. Drag the controller code or prefab to the gameObject
+2. Drag the controller code or *prefab* to the gameObject
 3. Fill any requirements in the controller from the Unity editor
 4. Run the app.
 The decoupled package will replace the default placeholder
+#### If it has an initialiser in an Editor directory
+There is nothing more to do.

+In either case, if external dependencies are needed you will see a message in the log.

 ### For a new package and an existing interface
 1. Create a new project